NZBIO.ORG.NZ //

 Yes.
 New Zealand’s Government has identified biotechnology as integral to the country’s long-term future economic growth and is one of the industries supported through the Growth and Innovation (GIF) Framework.

-Biotechnology in medicine has allowed us to develop more effective drugs and therapies for serious diseases, including diabetes and malaria.
+Biotechnology in medicine has enabled the development of more effective drugs and therapies for serious diseases, including diabetes and malaria.
 It has also been used in many countries to grow crops that require less spray and are better for the environment, such as cotton, soy and corn.

 In New Zealand, there are several different authorities that biotech companies and researchers must gain approval from before they start work.